Nurse Practitioner Cover Letter: Writing Tips and Sample

 2. Describe How Your Soft Skills Augment Your Hard Skills

-Your resume describes what you can do, and your cover letter shows the reader how you’ll go about doing it.
-Many people are trained to do your job, but not everyone can do the work quite like you.
+Your resume describes what you can do, and your cover letter for nurse practitioner positions shows the reader how you’ll go about doing it.
+Plenty of healthcare professionals are trained to do your job, but not everyone can do the work quite like you.
 Highlight what makes the way you practice care unique.

 3. Show Off Your Attention to Detail

-Reading nurse practitioner cover letter examples is a useful way to start your own nursing cover letter on the right track.
-Check out our example below.
+Reviewing a handful of nurse practitioner cover letter examples is a useful way to start your own nursing cover letter on the right track.
+Check out our sample below for format guidance and ideas.

 Thomas Farkas, APRN